racheldotey/node-config-service/README.md

 Process environmental variables can be set in a number of ways including the command line interface, in the `package.json` and using `.env` files in the root of your project.

-Under the hood ConfigService uses <a href="https://github.com/motdotla/dotenv" target="_blank" rel="noopener">Dotenv</a> to populate the node `process.env` object with the defined variables.
+Under the hood NodeConfigService uses <a href="https://github.com/motdotla/dotenv" target="_blank" rel="noopener">Dotenv</a> to populate the node `process.env` object with the defined variables.

 ```js
 require('node-config-service');